opf/openproject/docs/user-guide/projects/project-lists/README.md

 To adjust the project lists view use the **Filters** button, select the filtering criteria you require and click the blue **Apply** button.

-If you want to save this filtered list use the menu in the far right corner (three dots) and click **Save as**.
-Alternatively you can also use **Save as link** next to the warning message.
+If you want to save this filtered list use the **Save as** link next to the information message in the page header or alternatively click on the menu (three dots) and click **Save as**.

 ![Save a filtered project list](save-button-filtered-view.png)